Alexander Mathys

 Alexander Mathys is a German scientist specializing in sustainable food systems and food technology.
-He is a tenure-track professor in Sustainable Food Processing at ETH Zurich in Switzerland.
+He is a Professor (Tenured in 2022) in Sustainable Food Processing at ETH Zurich in Switzerland.
 His work primarily focuses on finding sustainable and nutritional food and animal feed alternatives that would improve the sustainability performance.

 Research career

-Mathys earned his Doctor of Engineering from the Technical University of Berlin in 2008.
+Mathys earned his Doctor of Engineering from Technische Universität Berlin in 2008.
 While there, he studied food technology and food preservation processes.
 He wrote his thesis on the effects high pressure thermal sterilization on Geobacillus and Bacillus spores.
 His work on this topic earned him several awards, including the George F. Stewart IFT International Research Paper Competition Finalist in 2007 and the ICEF "Young Food Engineer" award in 2008.
 He went on to work at the Nestlé Research Center in Lausanne, Switzerland from 2009 to 2012.
 After that, he developed the Bioeconomy department at the German Institute of Food Technology.
 He was designated a "Young Researcher" at the 60th Meeting of Nobel Laureates in 2010.
 That year, he was also given the "Einstein Scholarship Award" at the Falling Walls conference.
 For each of the following two years at the conference, Mathys was designated an A.T.
 Kearney Scholar, as well.
 In 2015, he became a tenure-track professor in the Sustainable Food Processing program at ETH Zurich.

 In general, much of Mathys' research deals with the study of global food systems and the environmentally unsustainable production of meat.
 By 2050, meat production is expected to reach 470 million tons annually, double the amount produced in 2018.
 Mathys' research has focused on the idea that a largely meat-based diet contributes to environmental degradation through the depletion of resources and an increase in the pollution of air, water, and soil.
 He also notes that a transition to a largely plant-based diet would improve those conditions while also optimizing health and nutrient indicators.